 - Bathrooms: In addition to your regular cleaning, your shower and tub might need extra attention after holiday guests.
 However, deep cleaning shouldn’t involve breathing in harsh fumes.
 Saturate your tile and grout with Seventh Generation tub & tile cleaner, which is made of plant-derived cleaning agents.
 Let it sit for 5 minutes, then scrub buildup with a stiff brush.

 - Windows: Window cleaners may contain ingredients like ammonia and isopropyl alcohol that may irritate your lungs.
-To remove gunk without these harsh chemicals, rub a dollop of mayonnaise into sticky spots from window decals and scrape with a plastic spatula (never use a razor blade, which can scratch the glass!).
-Spray Seventh Generation glass & surface natural cleaner on the frame, ledge, and hardware and wipe clean.
+To remove gunk without these ingredients, rub a dollop of mayonnaise into sticky spots from window decals and scrape with a plastic spatula (never use a razor blade, which can scratch the glass!).
+Spray Seventh Generation Glass and Surface Cleaner on the frame, ledge, and hardware and wipe clean.
 Then spray the cleaner on a microfiber cloth and wipe the window top to bottom in a “Z” pattern.
 If the weather allows, wipe the outside of windows and glass doors, too.